-Speaking in the interview, the Director-General said even though teachers are mandatory to get the new curriculum-based textbooks for teaching however they must not base their teaching on only textbooks.
+Professor Kwasi Opoku-Amankwa said though teachers particularly those at the basic level are required to get the new curriculum textbooks to teach the students however they must not base their teaching on only textbooks.

-According to him, Ghanaian teachers must find their own ways and means to teach students in the classroom including using a mobile phone and other electronic devices as they wait for the new NaCCA textbooks.
+He indicated that teachers in the country must find their own ways and means to teach students in the classroom including using a mobile phone and other electronic devices as they wait for the new NaCCA textbooks.

-“So maybe you have a topic that interest you in the old textbooks, you can use that to teach using the skills of the standard-based.
-The topics have not changed but how you teach has only changed” Prof Opoku Amankwa stated.
+“So maybe you have a topic that interests you in the old textbooks, you can use that to teach using the skills of the standard-based.
+The topics have not changed but how you teach has only changed” Prof Opoku-Amankwa noted.

 According to the Director-General, the Management of the National Council for Curriculum and Assessment (NaCCA) in due course will make available the new standard-based curriculum textbooks to basic school teachers.